brookhong/brookhong.github.io/_posts/2015-09-15-surfingkeys.md

 So I created an extension -- [Surfingkeys](https://github.com/brookhong/Surfingkeys) which works like this:

     mapkey('<Ctrl-y>', 'Show me the money', function() {
-        Normal.showPopup('a well-known phrase uttered by characters in the 1996 film Jerry Maguire (Escape to close).');
+        Front.showPopup('a well-known phrase uttered by characters in the 1996 film Jerry Maguire (Escape to close).');
     });

 The first parameter is the keystroke, the second is a help message that describes the action, which will also be displayed in help popover.